Dharchula: Demographics

 As of 2011, the population of Dharchula Nagar Palika (municipality) was 7,039 (3,797 males and 3,242 females), with a female sex ratio of 854 compared to the state average of 963.
 Children of 0–6 years represent 12.64% of the population with a child sex ratio of 824 compared to the Uttarakhand state average of 890.
 The literacy rate of Dharchula city is 88.68%, higher than the state average of 78.82%; literacy in males is around 95.10% and in females, it stands at 81.20%.

 History

 Dharchula was an ancient trading town on the Trans-Himalayan trade routes.
 It was also halting place for the migrating tribals of the valleys' above i.e. Darma and Byans.
 People of Chaundas hardly migrated as the weather was much bearable unlike the other two valleys.
 Trade was based on barter system and was the only source of income for the inhabitants of Dharchula.
 Local handicrafts like carpets which are known here as ‘dan’, were exchanged with the Tibetans for food and clothing.

 After the Indo-China War in 1962, all trading ties with the Tibetans came to a stop which caused innumerable hardships to the people of Dharchula.
 The difficulty forced people to look for alternate means of earnings.
 Soon the locals engaged themselves in farming, small businesses and cattle farming.
 With government intervention, good tourism facilities have developed in the town.

+Things to do from Dharchula

+The following are some major attractions and activities around Dharchula: